Meet our Founder + Editor

 Through the stories of OAK, rural women in business can see what they can be, and for me it’s been a journey to understand that I can be me and do business my way that is grounded in community and collaboration.
 I've come to realise my postcode isn’t a barrier but an opportunity.

-Winner of 2022 Victorian AgriFutures Rural Women's Award - media release
+2022 AgriFutures Rural Women's Award - Victorian Winner - media release

 In the media

 December 2022 - Guest speaker - The Morning Show

 4 November 2022 - Guest speaker - Conflux Bendigo - Crisis or opportunity: the future of publishing

 15 October 2021 - Host - Rural Women's Day with Laura Hall, Phylli Designs

 27 October 2021 - Panel moderator - SBE Australia - Funding your business journey